About

 How we contribute

-The Commission contributes by providing quality, independent advice and information to governments, and on the communication of ideas and analysis.
+We provide quality independent advice and information to governments and communicate ideas and analysis.

 How we operate